We are now allowed to have parishioners inside the church during Mass, up to 1/3rd capacity of 600 people, which is 200.

 At each of the doors, there will be a person who will greet you with a bottle of hand sanitizer, who will spray your hands before you enter the church, and when you leave the church.

 Please make sure to sit in every other pew.
-The pews to sit in will be marked with a GREEN POST-IT notes.
 In the main body of the church, the pews are 18 ft long, so this allows for 3 people for pew, while maintaining 6 ft social distance.
 If a married couple or family sits in a pew, please sit 6 ft away from them.

 Face masks are required to be worn throughout the Mass.